 Using a map or globe, ask students to identify where many of these natural disasters occur, from tornadoes in the Midwest and earthquakes along fault lines to hurricanes on the gulf coasts, etc. Discuss their causes.

 Ask students if they can name any recent natural disasters and discuss when and where they occurred, as well as their long-term impact.

-Watch the film, Panorama of East Galveston or one of the other suggested films (see Videos).
-This film illustrates the significant damage wrought by the hurricane that struck Galveston on September 8, 1900.
+Watch one or more of the films titled Galveston Hurricane of 1900.
+These are the original films of the wreckage and first known films of Texas (see Videos).
+These films illustrate the significant damage wrought by the hurricane that struck Galveston on September 8, 1900.
 Rather than react verbally, have students write down what images they see.